 Simulink Model Metrics is a dashboard application that allows system engineers to gather holistic insights by aggregating their project’s design modeling data into one unified interface.

-UI Designer, Data Visualization
+Product Designer, Data Visualization

 UX Researcher, Developer

 When developing large-scale engineering projects, where multiple teams need to collaborate, for teams to make better-informed decisions it is extremely useful to understand the overall system balance, standards compliance, size, and complexity.
 Project teams were struggling because data was unavailable or scattered across different tools and formats, making the process of monitoring projects’ quality and compliance extremely difficult and expensive.